Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   For the first round, assign one table as the presenting team and the other table as the customer

--   Have the presenting team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team.

-    -   Have the customer team provide one objection for the presenting team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to.

-    -   The presentation, objections, and feedback should take no longer than 15 minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes.

 ## Wrap-up